alphasentaurii/alphasentaurii/_posts/2019-12-07-thinking-outside-the-lego-box.markdown

 categories: datascience
 ---

-The Lego Model and Other Metaphysical Approaches to Data Science
+## The Lego Model and Other Metaphysical Approaches to Data Science

+**TODO**
+* Clean up the hideous default `Jekyll` markdown formatting of this post
+* Add some pictures
+* Rewrite the entire post because I originally wrote it as a stream of consciousness too late at night and I forgot to say anything about legos, which was the intended topic...Oops.

 ## Box #1: Database Tables